After Beamtime

 Part or all of the research described in this paper was performed at the Canadian Light Source, a national research facility of the University of Saskatchewan, which is supported by the Canada Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council (NSERC), the National Research Council (NRC), the Canadian Institutes of Health Research (CIHR), the Government of Saskatchewan, and the University of Saskatchewan.

-- To refer to technical specifications of BMIT beamlines, they please cite:
+• When referring to any technical specifications of BMIT beamlines, please cite:

 Reporting Publications